-To help reduce your chance of fracturing your radius bone, take the following steps: Consider wearing a wrist guard when you play sports that put you at risk, such as in-line skating.Keep your muscles strong to prevent falls.
+To help reduce your chance of fracturing your radius bone: Consider wearing a wrist guard when you play sports that put you at risk, such as in-line skating.Keep your muscles strong to prevent falls.

 Distal radius fracture.
 Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at: